-The accompanying financial reporting package (FRP) of Philippine Business Bank ("PBB" or the "Bank") which comprise the Bank's financial position as of June 30, 2017 and December 31, 2016 and the statements of income, statements of comprehensive income, statements of changes in equity and statements of cash flows for the six-month periods ending June 30, 2017 and June 30, 2016 have been prepared in compliance with Philippine Financial Reporting Standards (PFRS).
+The accompanying financial reporting package (FRP) of Philippine Business Bank ("PBB" or the "Bank") which comprise the Bank's financial position as of March 31, 2017 and December 31, 2016 and the statements of income, statements of comprehensive income, statements of changes in equity and statements of cash flows for the three-months period ending March 31, 2017 and March 31, 2016 have been prepared in compliance with Philippine Financial Reporting Standards (PFRS).

 Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations
+Management's Discussion and Analysis of Financial Condition and Results of Operations.